The region's top trauma surgeons practice here.

 Attending surgeons provide prompt evaluation and consultation to all patients presenting

 with emergent surgical conditions.
-The attending surgeon then works with the residents
+The attending surgeon then works with resident

-to direct the care of the patient and supervise any surgical procedures that need
+surgeons to direct patient care and supervise any needed surgical procedures.